kunals131/kunals131/README.md

 ```
 {
   "name" : "Kunal Sangtiani",
-  "pronouns" : "He/Him",
-  "school" : "Institute of Engineering and Technology, DAVV",
+  "college" : "Institute of Engineering and Technology, DAVV",
   "program" : "Information Technology",
   "year" : "Second Year Student",
   "goal" : "To Leverage Software Development Skills And Create Software To Maximize Net Positive Impact In The Greater World"